pomerium/pomerium/docs/enterprise/reference/configure.md

 Secure service communication can fail if the external certificate does not match the internally routed service hostname/[SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 This setting allows you to override that value.

-#### Refresh Cooldown

-Refresh cooldown is the minimum amount of time between allowed manually refreshed sessions.

 #### X-Forward-For HTTP Header

 Do not append proxy IP address to `x-forwarded-for` HTTP header.
 See [Envoy](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers.html?highlight=skip_xff_append#x-forwarded-for) docs for more detail.